mframpton/seqfam/docs/tutorial_and_api.rst

     On a single iteration, for each family the algorithm seeds founder genotypes based on the variant population allele frequency (AF) and then gene drops via depth-first traversals.
     Having done this for all families, a simulated cohort AF is calculated and following many iterations (e.g. 10,000), a p-value, the proportion of iterations where cohort AF < simulated cohort AF, is outputted.
     Panel B represents the :py:meth:`Pof.get_family_pass_name_l` method in the :py:mod:`pof` module.
-    Prior to calling the method, each family is assigned a variant pattern of occurrence in family (POF) rule.
+    Prior to calling the method, each family is assigned a variant pattern of occurrence (POF) rule.
     The method then takes a variant’s genotypes and returns families whose POF rule is passed.
     Panel C represents the :py:meth:`CMC.do_multivariate_tests` method in the :py:mod:`gene_burden` module.
     This method takes sample affection status and variant genotypes across multiple genes, plus optionally covariates such as ancestry PCA coordinates.